agussuwerdo/digital-library/README.md

 The application has two user roles with different access levels:

 1. **Admin Role**:
-   - Can access all features and pages
+   - Can access the admin dashboard
    - Can manage books (add, edit, delete)
    - Can manage lending records
-   - Can access the admin dashboard
    - Can view API documentation

 2. **User Role**:
+   - Can view dashboard
-   - Can only borrow books
+   - Can view and search books
-   - Can view their own lending history
+   - Can book and view their own lending records
-   - Can view available books

 The navigation menu automatically adjusts based on the user's role:
 - Admin users see all navigation items